MissChengLX/EPC_estimation/README.md

     "main.py" is the main file.

     "Feature-extraction.py" : This fuction is to extract landscape features based on the trained CNN-based model from Google Earth images at patch and the sub-district level.
+It running after "main.py".

      The 'resnet50_places365.pth.tar' can be download from https://github.com/kywch/Vis_places365.